How to Choose Containerd and Docker

 |stats||docker stats||crictl stats|

-- If Docker is selected as the K8s container runtime, the call relationship is as follows:
+- When Docker is used as the K8s container runtime, the calling chain is as follows:

 kubelet --> docker shim (in the kubelet process) --> dockerd --> containerd

-- If containerd is selected as the K8s container runtime, the call relationship is as follows:
+- When containerd is used as the K8s container runtime, the calling chain is as follows:

 kubelet --> cri plugin (in the containerd process) --> containerd

-Although dockerd adds functions such as swarm cluster, docker build, and docker API, it may also introduce some bugs and has one more layer of call than containerd.
+Although Docker offers more features such as swarm cluster, docker build, and docker API, it may also introduce some bugs and requires one more calling step than containerd.

-Commands such as kubectl exec and kubectl logs require the establishment of a stream forwarding tunnel between the apiserver and the container runtime.
+Commands such as kubectl exec and kubectl logs require the establishment of a stream forwarding channel between the apiserver and the container runtime.

-The docker API itself provides a stream service, and the docker-shim inside the Kubelet forwards the stream through the docker API.
+The docker API itself provides a stream service, and the docker-shim inside the Kubelet forwards streams through the docker API.

-The stream service of containerd has to be configured separately:
+The stream service of containerd needs to be configured separately: